christopher-rojas/PeerEffectsGitHub/README.md

 I have included the finished files for stars and follows, which are called "stars_first.csv" and "follows_first.csv."
 I have also included the join dates and exit dates for agents, which are called "join_dates_users.csv" and "exit_dates_users.csv."

 # 3) Perform WRMF

+After building the file "stars_first.csv" you can do WRMF to get the preference vectors for each agent.
+You must specify the data directory, the minimum number of items each agent must have to include in WRMF, the hyper-parameters for WRMF, and the time period (month).
+The output of this program is a .csv file in which each row is an agent, and the columns contain their latent user factors, as well as their user id number.

+In our paper I estimate preferences for each period (month) from January, 2013 to October, 2013, using earlier stars data.
+The preferences in a given period are computed with all the data prior to the beginning of that period.

+I include the output from the first period.

+# 4) Nearest-Neighbor Matching

+The program "nearestNeighborWRMF.py" will estimate the set of nearest-neighbors for each agent.
+You must specify the timer period, number of nearest neighbors for each agent, number of months of inactivity which defines exit, and then the directories where the stars/follows data (from 2), and WRMF factor vectors (from 3) are located.
+The output of this program is a file in which each agent (for whom we can learn preferences) is listed along with their nearest neighbors, and the distance to the neighbor.
+We use variance-weighted Euclidean distance.

+The program "matchTreatedObservations.py" will compute, for each agent and each repo which was recently starred by agent(s) they follow, the nearest non-treated (and non-connected in the social network) agent.
+You must specify the time period, directories where stars/follows data and WRMF factor vectors are located.
+You must also set the maximum duration of peer influence, which determines how long in the past someone an agent follows could have starred a repo, for that agent to be considered as treated.
+The output is a .csv file in which each row corresponds to an agent-repo, and the output includes whether or not the treated agent adopts the item that period (listed as a datetime) and whether or not the matched, non-treated agent adopts the item that period (also listed as a datetime).

+I include the nearest-neighbors and matached sample for the first period.

+# 5) Estimate Treatment Effect

+Program to estimate the peer influence effect by comparing the ratio of items starred by treated agents, to the ratio of items starred by matched, non-treated agents.
+Treatment can be defined based on the number of a users' followees who recently adopted, and we analyze 1, 2 and 3 adopting leaders.
+You must specify the periods to include and the directory where the matched-sample is located.
+You must also specify the type of non-parametric bootstrap method to use for computing 95% confidence intervals: regular or pigeonhole.
+The output is a .csv file with the mean treatment effect, upper/lower confidence limits, and number of observations, for each level of treatment and each period.

+I include the estimated treatment effect output, for periods 1 through 10, using the regular bootstrap.